reg2018/vcsitetest/source/_posts/How-To-Pick-A-Camera-Drone.md

 CNN is one of the most innovative media companies working with drones for journalism and newsgathering.
 In 2016, they also established a focused drone unit to fully integrate aerial imagery and reporting across their systems and platforms.

-The “Reasonableness Approach” developed by CNN and Vantage Robotics established conditions whereby numerous factors were considered prior to the FAA granted the waiver.
+The "Reasonableness Approach" developed by CNN and Vantage Robotics established conditions whereby numerous factors were considered prior to the FAA granted the waiver.
 These factors are the operators safe record of use, safety top features of the craft and exhaustive test out info, as CNN explains within their press release.

-“We are delighted that Vantage was able to function with CNN to provide and establish the safety circumstance for the Snap to the FAA”, explained Tobin Fisher, CEO of Vantage Robotics.
+"We are delighted that Vantage was able to function with CNN to provide and establish the safety circumstance for the Snap to the FAA", explained Tobin Fisher, CEO of Vantage Robotics.

 The waiver to Part 107 (Tiny Unmanned Aircraft Regulations) pertains to the utilization of the Vantage Snap UAS, a frangible, 1.37-pound aircraft designed especially with crowd safety at heart.